PRECIOUS-Gold hits six-month peak but heads for first annual drop since 2015

 However the U.S. currency was still set to close the year up nearly 5 percent against its rivals, lifted by trade tensions and rising interest rates.

-Its strength helped send gold to a 20-month low in August but the metal has since recovered, jumping about 5 percent in December due in part to wild swings in equities which analysts said boosted its appeal as a safe store of value.
+Its strength helped send gold to a 20-month low in August but the metal has since recovered some ground, jumping about 5 percent in December due in part to wild swings in equities which analysts said boosted its appeal as a safe store of value.

 Political and economic considerations will support prices into the first quarter of 2019, Benjamin Lu Jiaxuan, commodities analyst at Singapore-based brokerage firm Phillip Futures, said.